 Is God's reputation enhanced because of the way you work your job?
+Is Christ living through you?
 How about in the way you relate to your family members, or classmates at school?
 Do people look at you and conclude, "God sure is great!
 I see what He's doing in your life.
 I keep noticing the fruit of His Son being reproduced in and through you."